 6. Do not apply any pre-plant fertilizer or pre-emergent herbicide prior to planting.
 These two inputs can cause severe damage to the root system you are trying to establish.
 If you are planting a quality turf from a reputable dealer the turf should already contain an adequate amount of each of these to begin establishment.

 8. You are now ready to start planting.
-Remember when you are making your sod selection, no matter what variety; there are basically two types of turf, quality sod and cheap sod.
+Remember when you are making your sod selection, no matter what variety; there are basically two types of grass sod, quality sod and cheap sod.
 The two are never synonymous.
-Often times if you buy the cheapest sod you will also be buying problems that will consume your savings by the time they are corrected.
+Often times if you buy the cheapest sod you will also be buying problems (like weeds) that will consume your savings by the time they are corrected.

-9. Once you have made your sod selection be sure you are ready to start planting as soon as the turf is delivered.
-The longer you wait the slower the rate of establishment for the turf.
-If the turf is not planted promptly you run the risk of your turf dying before it is ever planted.
+9. Once you have made your sod selection be sure you are ready to start sod installation as soon as the turf is delivered.
+The longer you wait the slower the rate of establishment for your new grass.
+If the sod is not layed promptly you run the risk of your turf dying before it is ever planted.
 Begin installing sod along a driveway or sidewalk, pushing edges together tightly without stretching.
 Use a sharp knife, spade or machete to trim edges of sod to fit the landscape.
 Be sure to stagger joints of the sod in a brick-like (running bond) pattern to avoid continuous seams.
 Always place sod across steep slopes and stake in place if needed.
 In hot weather, place unused sod in the shade and keep it moist until it is laid in the landscape.

 11. Fertilization and mowing should begin by the end of the third week.
 Fertilization should be done with a balanced fertilizer whose nitrogen source is in a slow release form.
 Fertilization should be done no more than three times during a growing season and very little nitrogen fertilizer should be used during very hot dry periods as this will “burn” the grass.
 Until a new lawn has a fully established root system, avoid heavy use.
 When mowing, make sure that you have a newly sharpened blade and mow at the correct height for the grass (See our Tipsheet for more details on fertilization and mowing).